Ovi (Nokia): Publishing content

 Publishers of content, or Independent Software Vendors (ISVs), may join the Ovi programme for a fee of 1 €.
 Nokia keeps 30% of the developers' revenue from sales of their product.
 However, if the product was purchased using Operator Billing, then between 40%-50% of the price paid by the consumer is first given to the operator.
 Content which the publisher develops was reviewed by Nokia before publication.
 Symbian, Java and Flash lite applications must be Symbian signed.
 Symbian Signed is the signing programme administered by the Symbian Foundation.
 Applications could be signed for free as part of the Ovi programme.

 Discontinuation

 In May 2011 Nokia discontinued the OVI brand in favor of the Nokia brand.
 The decision was taken to avoid brand confusion.
 As part of Nokia's new range of Windows Phone smartphones, Ovi became less important as it used Microsoft's Windows Phone Marketplace.

 Most of the constituent services were either closed or integrated into Microsoft's own services after its acquisition of Nokia devices and services division in 2014.
+The Nokia Account (formerly Ovi Account) was closed by Microsoft in 2015.